 I recently posted a video showing the process of moving into our new house and trying to furnish and decorate it as sustainably as we could.
 One way we did this was getting as much as possible secondhand, and overall we were very successful!

 Getting furniture and home decor secondhand is not only a lot better for the environment because you are making use of things that already exist, but it can also save you a TON of money.
 We managed to furnish and outfit our entire house for just over $5000 CAD (although this budget also includes the few pieces we ended up getting new which together was over $2000, so we did most of the furnishing for just $3000!).

 It does take more time and planning to find what you’re looking for secondhand (as opposed to just doing a massive Ikea haul) but you can also get some really unique pieces and I think it’s a much more fun and creative process hunting down those pre-loved treasures and styling them in your space.

 Tips for creating a sustainably stylish home with secondhand pieces:

 1. Get inspired

-Starting with inspiration images can be extremely useful because it gives you some direction for your search and a general idea for the kind of space you’re looking to create.
+Starting with inspiration images can be extremely useful because it gives you some direction for your search and ideas for the kind of space you’re looking to create and style you want.
 Pinterest is a great place to find and collect inspiration images (you can check out my interior design board here 🙂), save everything you like and then narrow it down to the design elements, colours, types of items, etc. you most want in your home.

-I also find creating a moodboard helpful and I will continue to update the board and adapt it as I aquire the various pieces.
+I also find creating a moodboard helpful for each room and I continue to update the board and adapt it as I acquire the various pieces.